 Currently, Josh is active in gravitational research, astronomy education research, and teaching physics and astronomy.
 His research is focused on detecting gravitational waves from astronomical sources using the Laser Interferometer Gravitational-wave Observatory (LIGO) in collaboration with colleagues in GWPAC and in the international LIGO Scientific Collaboration.

-Josh is married to Felicitas Smith and they live with their dog Steve in Fullerton, California.
+Josh is married to Felicitas Smith and they live with their daughter Kira and dog Steve in Fullerton, California.

 Dr. Joshua R. Smith

 California State University, Fullerton

 800 N. State College Blvd.